siphiwekhumalo/MissionControl/README-Windows.md

 # Windows Setup Guide for MissionControl

-## Fixed: Node.js v18 Compatibility Issues
+## Fixed: Complete React + Three.js Development Setup

-The previous TypeScript compilation errors have been resolved with a standalone JavaScript server that bypasses all `import.meta.dirname` and TypeScript dependency issues.
+Created a Vite-powered development server that serves the full spy-themed application with Three.js animations, glass morphism UI, and all advanced features.
+No more TypeScript compilation errors or missing frontend.

 ## Quick Start for Windows (Node.js v18 Compatible)